mohammed-Emad/my-FreeCAD/README.md

 install ??? see https://shahsparx.me/install-opencv-ubuntu-python-pycharm/ \

 .py 2.6 ,2.7 \
+.py3 3.4 ,3.5 \

-install on windwos send message to me \
+install on windows send message to me \
 If you want this code you probably need to send a message to me via mail.
 Maybe I've finished it ? \
 mohammed.imad38@yahoo.com \
 and \